 For greatest efficiency with the remote meeting process, please be sure to complete Step #1 first.
-Once completed, email email@example.com to connect with someone to schedule a time for an appointment.
-Remote appointments last approximately 45 – 60 minutes.
+Once completed, email email@example.com to connect with someone to schedule a time for a Welcome Meeting.
+Remote meetings last approximately 45 – 60 minutes.
 For students with a UCF ID and UCF Knights email address, SAS will only send email communications via the UCF Knights email system.
 Please monitor this email account when getting connected and for any other interactions with SAS.

 3. Explore Options

-During the Welcome Meeting, an Accessibility Consultant will chat with you about the barriers you are experiencing, reasonable accommodations to address the barriers and your next steps.
+During the Welcome Meeting, an SAS staff member will talk with you about the barriers you are experiencing, reasonable accommodations to address the barriers you are experiencing, and next steps.
 Our goal is to keep the meeting relaxed and comfortable.

 4. Request Accommodations (via Knights Access)

 At the beginning of every semester, all students connected with SAS need to select which of their approved accommodations they will use.
-Following the student’s request for accommodations, Accommodation Letters will be sent via email to professors.
+Following the student’s request for accommodations, Course Accessibility Letters will be sent via email to professors.

 - Note: Professors will only be notified of the accommodations requested for that particular course.